 - It is acknowledged that new Members may need time to improve data quality and to develop and implement appropriate carbon reduction strategies and communications.
-Consequently, there is no requirement for a reduction in year 2, however, Planet Mark encourages all Members to achieve at least 2.5% carbon reduction from year 2 onwards. - It is likely that larger Businesses will increasingly find that they have to produce a carbon reduction plan to comply with regulatory requirements (e.g. SECR in the UK).
+Consequently, there is no requirement for a reduction in year 2, however, Planet Mark encourages all Members to achieve at least 5% carbon reduction in scope 1 and 2 emissions from year 2 onwards. - It is likely that larger organisations will increasingly find that they have to produce a carbon reduction plan to comply with regulatory requirements (e.g. SECR in the UK).